wagtail/wagtail/docs/tutorial/create-footer_for_all_pages.md

         verbose_name_plural = "Footer Text"
 ```

 In the preceding code, the `FooterText` class inherits from several `Mixins`, the `DraftStateMixin`, `RevisionMixin`, `PreviewableMixin`, and `TranslatableMixin`.
-In Django, `Mixins` are reusable pieces of code that defines additional functionality.
+In Django, `Mixins` are reusable pieces of code that define additional functionality.
 They are implemented as Python classes, so you can inherit their methods and properties.

 Since your `FooterText` model is a Wagtail snippet, you must manually add `Mixins` to your model.
 This is because snippets aren't Wagtail `Pages` in their own right.
 Wagtail `Pages` don't require `Mixins` because they already have them.